 In an effort to be memorable, we have to place ourselves in vulnerable positions.
 The jokes you perform will leave you in a vulnerable state until laughter from the crowd validates your creativity.
 The heartfelt speech you deliver leaves you vulnerable to others’ interpretation.
 Will your passion be interpreted as coming from a place of love or hate?
 Will your tone be interpreted as soothing or harsh?
 Will a word you don’t think twice about when speaking get you in trouble with those whose outlook differs from yours?
 Moments within which we find ourselves vulnerable are sensitive.
 When we place ourselves in a position of vulnerability, we want the moment to pass by undisturbed.
 Once we get that laugh, that understanding, or other forms of acknowledgement, our vulnerability will pay off.
 We are vulnerable when we take risks, and the act of being vulnerable is not something people actively strive to be.

 This article aims to propose that you should not force others to relive their vulnerable moments.
 Do not get attached to someone’s moment of vulnerability, and do not strive to make others relive times in which they were vulnerable.
 If your friend cries on your shoulder, don’t bring it up a week later.
 If someone’s joke does not get a laugh, don’t use that example to have a laugh yourself.
 Should someone’s heartfelt exclamation of truth not get the reaction they anticipated, don’t fault them for trying.
-Protect the vulnerable, because progress in life requires people to bravely take steps across a brittle, unstable bridge toward their goals.
+Protect the vulnerable, because progress in life requires people to bravely take steps across a series of brittle, unstable, vulnerable bridges toward their goals.

 A Malicious Opportunist